eclipse-arrowhead/core-java-spring/README.md

 GET /datamanager/historian/{systemName}/{serviceName}
 ```

-Returns sensor data from a service endpoints from the database.
+Returns sensor data from a service endpoint from the database.

 <a name="datamanager_histgetsrvdata_response" />